Do Persuasive Designs Make Smartphones More Addictive? -- A Mixed-Methods Study on Chinese University Students: Results

-In order to gain a deeper understanding of the roles of smartphones in interviewees' daily lives, the interviewer proposed a question to check in which situation the interviewees must use smartphones and corresponding functions.
-According to different functionalities, these necessary daily apps can be divided into six categories:
+In order to gain a deeper understanding of the roles of smartphones in the interviewees' daily lives, the interviewer asked in which situations the interviewees must use their smartphones and with what functions.
+According to these functionalities, a list of apps could then be identified and divided into six categories: \begin{enumerate}[ ] \item \textbf{Social networking} QQ, WeChat, Weibo, Douban, Little Red Book; \item \textbf{Shopping} Taobao, Pinduoduo, JD, Alipay, Xianyu, Meituan takeaway; \item \textbf{Study/work} DingTalk, university apps, Email, NFC commute card; \item \textbf{Tools} Vocabulary apps, maps, Forest, stocks and funds, banks, Toma Todo, Calendar; \item \textbf{Reading} Zhihu, WeChat news subscription, Qidian online; \item \textbf{Leisure} Music apps, games, short video apps, streaming services. \end{enumerate}